Super Besse – A hidden gem and well worth a visit!

 The aire also offers a daily gas rental delivery each morning which is handy if you run short (note you will need to sign a French gas rental agreement).

-4. Ski de nuit!
+4. Ski de Nuit!

-One of the biggest perks of the resort has to be the night skiing.
+One of the biggest perks of the resort has to be night skiing.
 As soon as the sun sets a number of pistes are illuminated and the snow sports continue.
-That includes the jumps park for those with skillz or no fear.
+That includes the jumps park for those with skills or no fear.
 The only downside of this is the condition of the pistes.
-After a long day of use during sunny days the pistes do become a bit moguley and slushy which then refreezes at night so evening descents can be a little sketchy.
+After a long day of use during sunny days, the pistes do become a bit moguley and slushy which then refreezes at night so evening descents can be a little sketchy.

 Speaking the lingo…

-During our stay we didn’t see another English van and the resort does not seem popular with the Brits.
+During our stay, we didn’t see another English van and the resort does not seem popular with the Brits.
 English speaking attendants at the ski pass shop seems to not be mandatory (as you would expect in larger resorts) and we found English speakers were not in abundance so our French skills were tested.
 Having said that everyone seemed more than happy to tolerate our broken French and we didn’t feel uncomfortable.
 Advice would be to at least try though!

-This resort is not huge and with only 45k of pistes and a smattering of lifts some may get a little bored of doing the same runs over and over again but its layout, services, relative cheapness, location and family friendly vibe make it somewhere we shall be returning to in the future.
+This resort is not huge and with only 45k of pistes and a smattering of lifts some may get a little bored of doing the same runs over and over again but its layout, services, relative cheapness, location and family-friendly vibe make it somewhere we shall be returning to in the future.